How We Live Together

 Beyond the designated meal preparer, additional support is structured through:

-Dependent Assignment Chart – Dependent members participate in age-appropriate kitchen tasks, reinforcing structured independence.
+- Dependent Assignment Chart – Dependent members participate in age-appropriate kitchen tasks, reinforcing structured independence.

-- Limited availability for kitchen tasks to ensure efficiency and prevent overcrowding.
+- Volunteer Signup – Open for members who wish to assist.
+There is unlimited availability for gardening-related tasks but limited availability for kitchen tasks to ensure efficiency and prevent overcrowding.

 This structured system maintains fairness while keeping meal preparation efficient and enjoyable for all household members.